Week 1

 We left Oswego to cross Lake Ontario a day early since the weather forecast shows high winds in the next few days.

-Here are some pictures of week 5 adventures
+Here are some pictures for this week’s adventures.

 Buskers Rendezvous